wechange-eg/cosinnus-devops/README.md

   * Click "Save" below
 * If you get redirected to the Forum's Group Dashboard and "Forum" appears in the top navigation bar, you're all set!

+## Using MariaDB instead of Postgres

+To use MariaDB instead of Postgres locally, you will need to modify the following migrations files

+* cosinnus-core/cosinnus/migrations/0048_auto_20190529_1505.py
+* cosinnus-event/cosinnus_event/migrations/0010_auto_20190714_1755.py

+In both, replace

+`django.contrib.postgres.fields.jsonb.JSONField`

+with

+`django_mysql.models.JSONField`

 # Git Structure